 - Offers coaching and encouragement rather than punishment

-- Provides options for your employee to improve their performance or change behavioral issues
+- Provides options for your employee to improve their performance or change behavioral issues in the workplace

 - Avoids the stress, tension, anger, and awkwardness around a merely punitive approach